kennethjmyers/Top-Reddit-Posts/README.md

     2. DynamoDB is not really meant for bulk read and writes.
 As such, it is not ideal for large ETL processes.
 It was chosen to demonstrate knowledge in an additional datastore and because it is available to the AWS free tier.
 When reading data from DynamoDB to Spark, I implemented data chunking to gather multiple DynamoDB partitions before they are distributed with Spark to improve reads efficiency.
     3. Model data and Model stored on S3.
 4. [Docker image](model/Dockerfile) hosted on ECR and deployed on ECS via Fargate that automates [prediction ETL process](model/PredictETL.py), stage predicted results to Postgres database on RDS and send notifications via Discord to the user.

+## A Note on Costs

+This project tries to maximize the variety of tools to use in AWS while keeping costs low, particularly on the AWS Free Tier.

+If you are on the AWS free tier, then the primary cost is the use of Fargate.
+Currently, while returning results for a single subreddit every 10 minutes, the cost is about $0.20/day or about $6/month.

+Keep an eye on the costs though as this project uses S3, RDS, Lambda, and other services which are free within limits but will start to incur costs if you go beyond their trial limits or continue past the trial period.

+In [April 2023 Reddit announced](https://www.nytimes.com/2023/04/18/technology/reddit-ai-openai-google.html) that they would be charging for API access in the future.
+This did not affect this project at time of creation but could affect others in the future.